Do I need a visa for New Zealand?

 There are a few different types of New Zealand travel visas which are available to travellers.
 They vary in length and reason for visiting.

 ETAs (Electronic Travel Authority)

-The validity of visitor visas varies though the longest is nine months.
+The validity of visitor visas varies though the longest is 9 months.
 Partners and dependent children (aged 19 and under) can be included on the visa application.
 Applicants need to show they have enough money to support themselves.

 Group Visitor Visas

 The group must travel to and leave New Zealand together.
 The group leader must complete the group application and each individual also needs to complete a visitor visa application.
-They are valid for a maximum of one month.
+They are valid for a maximum of 1 month.